-Thatcher set out to crush the unions that held the country to ransom for higher wages when the country had high inflation.
+Thatcher set out to crush the unions that held the country to ransom for higher wages when the country already had high inflation.
 Famously she expressed her iron will by stating in her 1980 speech that the lady is not for turning.

 The Lady Is Not For Turning

 As a believer of the free market, Thatcher maintained that wages and prices naturally find their own levels.
 She also believed that companies should be run by entrepreneurs motivated by profit, not controlled by the state.
 To create a UK with a free market economy – without unions demanding what wages ought to be in a dying coal industry – something had to give.
 Someone would have to suffer.
 And suffer, the miners and their families did.
 The miner’s strike of 1984-85 lasted a full year in protest of inefficient pit closures that Thatcher planned in favour of cheaper imported coal.
 In order to get miners motivated to get back to work, she changed the social security system.

 Strikers were not entitled to benefits, but their dependants had previously been.
 Thatcher banned miners’ dependants from claiming anything, including urgent needs payments.
 The social security department was under the impression that the trade unions were paying miners a minimal payment.
 But as the strike went on, the trade union funds dried up.
 The miners received no money.